dotnet/roslyn/docs/infrastructure/cross-platform.md

 ## Building

-Build all cross-platform projects with: `dotnet build CrossPlatform.sln`.
+Build all cross-platform projects with: `dotnet build Compilers.sln`.

 If you do not have a system-wide `dotnet` install, you can obtain one with `./build/scripts/obtain_dotnet.sh`.
 This will install a compatible version of the CLI to `./Binaries/dotnet-cli` - add this to your PATH before trying to build `CrossPlatform.sln`.
 Alternatively, sourcing the script with `source ./build/scripts/obtain_dotnet.sh` will add it to your PATH for you.